-With the subscription model, SaaS companies continuously deploy security patches and updates over time, so every customer always works with the latest version of your software.
-This makes it much less likely that malicious actors can find and exploit vulnerabilities in the system since security experts can take steps to mitigate risks immediately.
+With the subscription model, SaaS companies continuously deploy security patches and updates over time.
+So every customer always works with the latest version of your software.
+This makes it much less likely that malicious actors can find and exploit vulnerabilities in the system.
+Security experts can take steps to mitigate risks immediately.
 This makes it the responsibility of the provider, not the customer, to ensure the system’s security.

 Top Benefits of the Subscription Model for SaaS Customers

 When customers continue to pay a subscription fee for their SaaS product, they expect regular updates from the software.
 The entire process of installing updates happens behind the scenes with SaaS software.
 So, the customers don’t need to take time out of their work schedule to install upgrades manually.
 SaaS companies must continually justify the customer’s subscription fee.
 So most SaaS businesses follow a regular product roadmap that keeps their product ahead of the competition.

 Less of an upfront investment

 For small businesses, investing in new software can often seem out of reach.
 Not so with SaaS software on the subscription model.
 With the SaaS subscription model, there are no upfront costs for customers who want to try out new software for their business.
 By the time paying the subscription fee comes around, you might already find that the software is delivering a return on investment.
 Bringing adopting new software much more in the realms of possibility for customers with smaller budgets.